GoogleCloudPlatform/spanner-migration-tool/docs/ui/schema-conv/spanner-draft.md

 ### Interleave

 Interleaving physically co-locates child rows with parent rows in storage.
 Co-location can significantly improve performance.For example, if there is a _Customers_ table and an _Invoices_ table, and the application frequently fetches all the invoices for a customer, users can define Invoices as an interleaved child table of Customers.
 In doing so, a data locality relationship between two independent tables is declared resulting in significant performance improvement.
-HarbourBridge provides the option to convert a table into an interleaved table if it fulfills all the criteria.The Interleave tab shows up only for tables which are possible candidates for interleaving, based on the existing foreign keys.
+Spanner Migration Tool provides the option to convert a table into an interleaved table if it fulfills all the criteria.The Interleave tab shows up only for tables which are possible candidates for interleaving, based on the existing foreign keys.
 Once a table is converted into an interleaved table, the UI shows the information of the parent table.
 Users can also choose to remove this interleaving property and restore the foreign key by clicking on ‘**Convert back to foreign key**'.

 {: .note }
 Interleaving property needs to be set during the migration and a table cannot be interleaved after migration.